facebook

 Recovery Timeline

-• First Few Days: Vision may be blurry, and eyes may feel dry.
-It's essential to avoid rubbing the eyes.
+• Initial Days: The sight could be foggy, and the eyes may feel dry.
+It is particularly important not to rub the eyes.

 FAQs